JohnENoonan/processing-sketches/README.md

 # Processing Sketches
-A collection of processing sketches and experiments
+A collection of processing sketches and experiments.
+This repo uses git lfs for images

 ## Running
 Some of these sketches require or allow for command line arguments so it is recommended to [run these through the command line](https://github.com/processing/processing/wiki/Command-Line).
 An example might be